Diane Lane: 2013–present: Later career and return to theater

+In October 2025, Lane was awarded an ICON Award at the Newport Beach Film Festival.
+The film Anniversary in which she stars was released that month.
+Lane received excellent reviews and awards buzz for her performance.

 Personal life

 Family

 Lane met actor Christopher Lambert in Paris while promoting The Cotton Club in 1984.
 They had a brief affair and split up.
 They met again two years later in Rome to make a film together, entitled Priceless Beauty, and in two weeks they were a couple again.
 Lane and Lambert married in October 1988 in Santa Fe, New Mexico.
-They have a daughter, Eleanor Jasmine Lambert.
+They have a daughter.
 They divorced in March 1994.

 Lane became engaged to actor Josh Brolin in July 2003 and they were married on August 15, 2004.
 On December 20 of that year, she called police after an altercation with him, and he was arrested on a misdemeanor charge of domestic battery.
-Lane declined to press charges, however, and the couple's spokesperson described the incident as a "misunderstanding".
+Lane declined to press charges and the couple's spokesperson described the incident as a "misunderstanding".
 Lane and Brolin filed for divorce in February 2013.
-Their divorce was finalized on December 2, 2013.
+Their divorce was finalized on November 27, 2013.

 Charity work

 Lane is also involved in several charities, including Heifer International, which focuses on world hunger, Artists for Peace and Justice, a Hollywood organization that supports Haiti relief, and the BrandAID Project.
 However, she tries not to draw attention to her humanitarian efforts: "Sometimes I give with my heart.
 Sometimes I give financially, but there's something about [helping others] that I think ought to be anonymous.
 I don't want it to be a boastful thing."

 Lane was featured heavily in the documentary Half the Sky, based on the book Half the Sky: Turning Oppression into Opportunity for Women Worldwide.
 The documentary had Lane and several other A-list actresses/celebrities visit Africa and other areas where women are oppressed.
 Lane has become an ambassador for this kind of work and charity work in general.

 On August 22, 2014, Lane was honored for her work with Heifer International at its third annual Beyond Hunger: A Place at the Table gala at the Montage Beverly Hills.
 Lane says working with Heifer International has affected her life and nurtured the relationship she has with her daughter.